Verizon’s 5G performance is still wildly uneven — will it be ready for 2020 iPhones?

 Kyle’s problem was that acquiring a Verizon 5G signal was challenging, even when he was told explicitly where to go to find it.
 “My Note10 5G loaner repeatedly failed to lock onto a 5G signal even with a clear view of the nearest node,” he said, meaning that he — and other 5G users — would expect to spend most of their cellular time on 4G, not 5G.
 RootMetrics, which tracks carriers’ speeds across multiple cities, said that Verizon most often delivered 20-40Mbps 4G speeds during that point in time, and now has more markets in the 30-50Mbps 4G range, performance it characterized (apparently without irony) as “consistent and excellent.”

 From where I stand, the user experience of flipping between 30Mbps and 1.83Gbps depending on your location is neither consistent nor excellent.
 In the right spot in Los Angeles, I used Verizon’s 5G and Netflix to fully download the two-hour movie Spider-Man: Into the Spider-Verse in only 26 seconds.
 On Verizon’s 4G network, that download takes nearly 16 minutes.
-Like Kyle, I only saw Verizon’s fast 5G speeds in the narrowest of real world locations, while falling back to much slower 4G everywhere else.
+Like Kyle, I only saw Verizon’s fast 5G speeds in the narrowest of real-world locations, while falling back to much slower 4G everywhere else.

 Location, location, location